ITBE-Lab/MA/README.md

                                                    primary alignment.

     --Emulate_NGMLR's_tag_output <bool> [false]
                                                    Output SAM tags as NGMLR would.
-Activate this if you want to use MA in combination with Sniffles.
+Enable this flag if you want to use MA in combination with Sniffles.
-                                                   Enableing this will drastically increase the size of the output file.
+                                                   Enabling this flag will drastically increase the size of the SAM output file.

     --Output_long_cigars_in_CG_tag <bool> [true]
-                                                   Some software crashes if a cigar is too long.
-                                                   Enabeling this flag makes MA output that the entire read was soft clipped in the regular cigar field if the cigar would exceed 65536 operations.
-The actual cigar is then given in the CG:B:I tag as a comma seperated binary list.
+                                                   Some programs crash, if cigars become too long.
+If this flag is enabled, the CG:B:I tag is used for the output of long cigars (cigars with more than 65536 operations).

 Heuristics options:
     --SoC_Score_Drop-off <double> [0.1]            Let x be the maximal encountered SoC score.
-Stop harmonizing SoC's if there is a SoC with a score lower than <val>*x.
+Stop harmonizing SoCs if there is a SoC with a score smaller than <val>*x.

-    --Minimal_Harmonization_Score <int> [18]       Discard all harmonized SoC's with scores lower than
-                                                   <val>.
-Only keep detected inversions with a score >=
+    --Minimal_Harmonization_Score <int> [18]       Discard all harmonized SoCs with scores smaller than <val>.
+Only keep detected inversions with a score >= <val> * <Match Score>.
-                                                   <val> * [Match Score].

     --Relative_Minimal_Harmonization_Score <double> [0.002]
-                                                   Discard all harmonized SoC's with scores lower than length(read)*<val>.
+                                                   Discard all harmonized SoCs with scores smaller than length(read)*<val>.

     --Harmonization_Drop-off_A_-_Score_Difference <double> [0.0001]
                                                    Let x be the maximal encountered harmonization score.
-Stop harmonizing further SoC's if there are
+Stop harmonizing further SoCs, if
-                                                   <Harmonization Drop-off B> SoC's with lower scores
+                                                   <Harmonization Drop-off B> many SoCs with scores
-                                                   than x-<readlength>*<val> in a row.
+                                                   below x - <readlength> * <val> occur consecutively.

     --Harmonization_Drop-off_B_-_Lookahead <int> [3]
                                                    See Harmonization Drop-off A.

     --Harmonization_Score_Drop-off_-_Minimal_Query_Length <int> [800]
-                                                   For reads of length >= [val]: Ignore all SoC's with harmonization scores lower than the current maximal score.
+                                                   For reads of length >= <val>: Ignore all SoCs with harmonization scores smaller than the current
+                                                   maximal score.
 0 = disabled.

     --Artifact_Filter_A_-_Maximal_Delta_Distance <double> [0.1]
-                                                   Filter seeds if the difference between the delta distance to it's predecessor and successor is less then [val] percent (set to 1 to disable filter) and the delta distance to it's pre- and successor is more than [Artifact Filter B] nt.
+                                                   Filter a seed, if the difference between the delta distance to its predecessor and successor is less then <val> percent (set to 1 to disable filter) and the delta distance to its pre- and successor is more than <Artifact Filter B> nt.

     --Artifact_Filter_B_-_Minimal_Delta_Distance <int> [16]
                                                    See Artifact Filter A

     --Pick_Local_Seed_Set_A_-_Enabled <bool> [false]
-                                                   <val> = true enables local seed set computation.
+                                                   Enable this flag for local seed set computation.
+                                                   (See Pick_Local_Seed_Set_B)

     --Pick_Local_Seed_Set_B_-_Optimistic_Gap_Estimation <bool> [true]
                                                    After the harmonization MA checks weather it is